Riding Historic U.S. Route 66 from Chicago thru Illinois

 "The Mother Road" was established on November 11, 1926, and ultimately stretched 2,448 miles from Chicago to Los Angeles.

-The beginning point could be either city, depending on the direction of the trip.
-Most travelers seem to start their journey on Route 66 in Chicago, and head westbound.
+The beginning point for a Route 66 road trip could be either Chicago or Los Angeles, depending on the direction of the trip.
+Most travelers seem to start their journey on Route 66 in Chicago, and head westbound, the direction taken by those leaving the Dust Bowl and those seeking a new life in the West.
 That is the direction we take on this website.

 Once outside the metropolitan Chicago area, Route 66 followed the Pontiac Trail, a former Indian trail and stagecoach road.